April 2025

 Factors that influence bathroom renovation timeline in the UK

-It depends on more things than you’d probably guess.
+Sometimes, a bathroom renovation timeline depends on more things than you’d probably guess.
 Some obvious.
 Some sneakier.

 Let’s unpack it.